BenFarmer/Table-Differ/README.md

 schema_name               Name of schema being used.
                           Default is set to 'public'.

-initial_table_name        Placeholder name of the first table being queried in creation of the diff_table.
+initial_table_alias        Placeholder name of the first table being queried in creation of the diff_table.
                           Default is set to 'origin'.

-secondary_table_name      Placeholder name of the second table being queried in creation of the diff_table.
+secondary_table_alias      Placeholder name of the second table being queried in creation of the diff_table.
                           Default is set to 'comparison'.
 ```